Updated: March 15, 2023

-Buying a house in Alentejo, like anywhere in Portugal, is perfectly possible for foreigners and there are no restrictions in place for you.
+Buying Alentejo property, as with anywhere in Portugal, is perfectly possible for foreigners, and there are no restrictions in place for you.
 There is further good news in that buying a house does not require much paperwork, but you should know about the process of buying property.

 You will need to obtain a Portuguese NIF number (Tax Identification Number) from the Portuguese Tax Authority.
 Having a Portuguese bank account to avoid transaction costs is also a good idea.

-It is important to note, however, that some properties on the Alentejo coast can be expensive, such as Comporta and Melides.
-Indeed, luxury properties will come with a much higher price tag, although should still be reasonable when compared to the equivalent properties in neighboring countries.
+However, it is important to note that some properties on the Alentejo coast can be expensive, such as properties in Comporta and Melides.
+Indeed, luxury properties will come with a much higher price tag, although they should still be reasonable when compared to the equivalent properties in neighboring countries.

 Alentejo Portugal real estate: Portugal Golden Visa

 At the start of 2022, changes to the Golden Visa program came into force, significantly restricting the locations where prospective investors could purchase residential real estate.
-However, many areas in the Alentejo that will remain eligible for the Portugal Golden Visa as they are interior.
-This means that if you are looking to invest in residential real estate, then you can only do so in areas that are considered “interior” areas.
-There is also a 20% discount if the property is located in a “low-density” area.
+However, many areas in the Alentejo remain eligible for the Portugal Golden Visa as they are interior.
+This means that you can still invest in residential real estate as long as the area you choose is considered “interior”.
+There is also a 20 percent discount if the property is located in a “low-density” area.
 Many properties in the Alentejo will fit this bill, although coastal areas may not.

 You can see our article here to understand the difference between interior and low-density areas.